 Starbucks.
 The rapid launch of our Starbucks portfolio is a prime example of how we aim to act with urgency and speed to maximize growth opportunities.
 Within six months of acquiring the license, we successfully launched the first wave of new products.
 In 2019, we launched 29 Starbucks products into more than 40 countries and generated incremental sales of more than CHF 300 million.

 Plant-based food.
 We believe that plant-based products should be delicious, offer a better nutritional profile and have a lower environmental footprint compared to meat.
-Through our strong innovation capacity, we developed our Garden Gourmet Incredible Burger in one year and launched it successfully in 10 European countries during 2019.
+Through our strong innovation capacity, we developed our Garden Gourmet burger in one year and launched it successfully in 10 European countries during 2019.
 We also launched the Awesome Burger in the United States under the Sweet Earth brand.
-Both Garden Gourmet and Sweet Earth have developed a wide range of plantbased products that go beyond the burger, including vegan alternatives to chicken, cheese and bacon.
+Both Garden Gourmet and Sweet Earth have developed a wide range of plant-based products that go beyond the burger, including vegan alternatives to chicken, cheese and bacon.
 We have the ambition and scale to be a major player in this area.

 Leveraging technology at all levels of our business

 Science and technology touch every part of our business from farm to fork.
 As suppliers, customers and consumers are increasingly going digital, we are also adapting and evolving our way of working.
 We take practical inspiration from experts and pioneers across all industries and look to understand emerging, long-term trends with the advice of our Scientific & Technology Advisory Council.

 Digital transformation.
 We are investing in digital transformation across marketing, social media, e-commerce, manufacturing and supply chain.
 This helps us become data-powered, develop new business models, and deliver more personalized products, messages and services for our consumers.